chuve/swagger-multi-file-spec/README.md

 # Example of Swagger UI with Externally Defined Components in Swagger spec

-This repo show you how to create OpenAPI Object (Swagger spec) with using a $ref references to an external definitions and launch Swagger UI with [Swagger UI Express](https://www.npmjs.com/package/swagger-ui-express).
+This repo shows you how to create OpenAPI Object (Swagger spec) with using a $ref references to external definitions and launch Swagger UI with [Swagger UI Express](https://www.npmjs.com/package/swagger-ui-express).

 ## TL;DR